Our Christmas mailbox decoration will be a big hit with your neighbors and guests. It is easy to make and will

 Step 6 - Attach the Base Mount

 Attach the mount to the base with screws.
-I added a spacer as seen in the photo
+I added a spacer as seen in the photo to minimize movement.

 Base support attached to base